 One of my favorite guilty pleasures is visiting local pubs and eateries for quality craft beer and hidden gems on their food menus.
 One of our local restaurants cooks up a delicious Irish nachos recipe.
 We decided to try our hand at them ourselves for St. Pattys Day.

-Their Irish nacho recipe is a simple yet filling appetizer which is meant to snack on while drinking your favorite pint or watching the game.
+Their recipe is a simple yet filling appetizer which is meant to snack on while drinking your favorite pint or watching the game.

 When we have had Irish nachos in the past, they were deep fried.
 There is no way to make this dish healthy but baking these nachos will help.

 The ingredients are surprisingly basic.
-We covered ours in Velveeta cheese, cheddar, bacon, green onion, pork sausage, sour cream and chives.
+We covered ours with Velveeta cheese, cheddar, bacon, green onion, pork sausage, sour cream, and chives.
 You can also add shredded pull pork, ground beef or whatever meat you like.

 You will find yourself digging in again and again.
-These mouthwatering nachos may not be the healthiest thing to eat but they make for great conversation and a tasty treat that is one of the easiest things you will ever cook.
+This mouthwatering Irish nachos recipe may not be the healthiest thing to eat but they make for great conversation and a tasty treat that is one of the easiest things you will ever cook.

 Irish Nacho Recipe: The Best Irish Pub Style Nachos